maximumberlin76-gif/Recursive-Synthesis-and-Endogenous-Bifurcation-Dynamics-Theorem/appendix_mathematics_of_dynamics/attractor_topology_and_deformation.md

 Attractor deformation is not automatically destructive.

-Its qualitative sign depends on the direction and quality of endogenous drift.
+Its qualitative sign depends on the direction and qualitative characteristics of endogenous drift.

 Attractor deformation may lead toward: